 Hotel Morphila Orchester

-In 1978, Peter Weibel (vocals, lyrics) and Loys Egg (composition, guitar) founded Hotel Morphila Orchester, as one of the first fine artists bands in Vienna.
-The other band members were Paul Braunsteiner, painter and lead guitarist of the well-known Austrian rock group Novaks Kapelle, Günther Dinold, bassist of the Worried Men Skiffle Group, and Reinhard Blank, advertising designer and self-taught drummer, and later Franz Machek (bass), Wolfgang Stelzer (drums) and Franz Dorfner (bass).
+In 1978, Peter Weibel (vocals, lyrics) and Loys Egg (composition, guitar) founded Hotel Morphila Orchester as one of Vienna’s first bands made up of fine artists.
+The other band members were Paul Braunsteiner, painter and lead guitarist of the well-known Austrian rock group Novaks Kapelle, Günther Dinold, bassist of the Worried Men Skiffle Group, and Reinhard Blank, advertising designer and self-taught drummer—they were subsequently joined by Franz Machek (bass), Wolfgang Stelzer (drums), and Franz Dorfner (bass).
 The band’s name, which alludes to the largely defunct tradition of hotel orchestras, is intended to arouse sick, morbid associations:

-The band initially survived until 1982 and had a comeback from 2011 on, playing a number of concerts and also performing at Vienna’s Museum of the 21st Century in 2015 on the occasion of Weibel’s solo show.
+The band initially survived until 1982 and had a comeback from 2011 on, playing a number of concerts and also performing at Vienna’s Museum of the 21st Century in 2015 in conjunction with Weibel’s solo show.

-Studied French literature, film and comparative literature, medicine and later mathematics with a focus on logic
+Studies in French literature, film and comparative literature, medicine, and later mathematics with a focus on logic

-From 1976 taught inter alia at the College (now University) of Applied Arts Vienna, the College of Art and Design in Halifax, Canada, and Kassel Polytechnic (Gesamthochschule).
+From 1976: Taught at the College (now University) of Applied Arts Vienna, the College of Art and Design in Halifax, Canada, the University of Kassel (GhK), and other institutions

-1989–1994 Established and headed the Institute for New Media at the Städelschule in Frankfurt am Main
+1989–1994: Establishes and heads the Institute for New Media at the Städelschule in Frankfurt am Main

-1989 Withdrew from the art market, work as graphic artist
+1989: Withdraws from the art market; works as a graphic artist